Do Go On - 443 - The Theft of The Scream

 I'd hurry.

-It's not damaged anymore.
+I'm not damaged anymore.

-I missed out on my opportunity.
+I missed out of my opportunity.

-I'd hurry because Paul's probably out of prison by now.
+I'd hurry, because Paul's probably out of prison by now.

 Who knows?